hbs-rcs/hbsgrid-docs/docs/userguide/quickstart.md

-The technology preview software and environments described in this documentation are not enabled on the [HBS Grid](https://grid.rcs.hbs.org) by default.
-This guide show you how to connect to the HBS Grid and enable them.

----
+This guide shows how to quickly get up and running on the HBS Grid.

 ## Prerequisites